timKraeuter/Coordination-2024/artifacts/python-scripts/README.md

 ![venn diagram 3 approaches](./venn-diagrams/BCoorLang_Linda_MontiArc_venn.svg)).

-Venn diagrams with feature labels can be obtained as described in the next section.
+Venn diagrams with feature labels can be obtained, as described in the next section.

 ## Venn Diagram: BCoorLang DACCOSIM MontiArc